Skip nav to main content.

 The ideal first aid kit continued.

 In my last post I talked about the ideal first aid kit from an industry insider and said that I’d list the kit contents in a later post.
-Well here it is a later post and for your consideration here is the list of items I chose for my Sister’s first aid kit.
+Well here it is a later post and for your consideration here is the list of items I chose for my sister’s first aid kit.

 • (2) Large instant ice packs